 Some of the survival kits have just the food, water, shelter and medical needs.
-Other have complete survival gear including fire starting kits, knives, tents and ponchos.
+Other have complete survival gear including fire starting kits, knives, tents, ponchos or sleeping bags.

 If you have a bug out location already determined, it will govern your needs as to the rest of your contents.
 One of the bags on the bug out bag list has a little stove but just energy bars for food.
 The stove would be used to heat water or for warmth.